internetguru/academy/README.md

    - Prepend PREFIX in front of each repository name.
 PREFIX is empty by default.
 - `ACADEMY_SOLUTION: "BRANCH"`
    - Runs `academy collect` on the current project `BRANCH` and includes project from `BRANCH` among solutions to `academy measure` (default `master`).
-- `ACADEMY_USERS: "USERS"`
+- `ACADEMY_ASSIGN: "USERS"`
    - List of USERS, see stdin documentation of `academy collect`, `academy distribution`, and `academy measure` commands.
-If this variable is empty, reads USERS from `ACADEMY_USERS` file if exists (which does not get distributed).
+If this variable is empty, reads USERS from `ACADEMY_ASSIGN` file if exists (which does not get distributed).
 Else current user is used by default.
 Values can be separated by white-spaces (e.g. space, tab, newline) or commas.

 \* **Secret variables** should be defined as [masked environmental CI variables](https://docs.gitlab.com/ee/ci/variables/#add-a-cicd-variable-to-a-project).
 Consider defining them globally for the whole group, e.g. in `internetguru/academy`.